en_USEnglish

 Network configuration

 Network configuration is an important aspect of OpenStack installation.
-You need to configure your server's network interfaces so that it can communicate with other OpenStack components and virtual instances.
+You must configure your server's network interfaces so that it can communicate with other OpenStack components and virtual instances.

-Network configuration can include tasks such as configuring IP addresses, routes, bridges, VLANs and so on.
-It is recommended to use static IP addresses for OpenStack components and to use a name resolution service to facilitate access.
+Network configuration can include tasks such as configuring IP addresses, routes, bridges, VLANs, etc. It is recommended to use static IP addresses for OpenStack components and to use a name resolution service for easy access.

 User and project management

-Managing users and projects in OpenStack is essential to guarantee secure and consistent access to cloud infrastructure.
+Managing users and projects in OpenStack is essential to ensuring secure and consistent access to cloud computing infrastructure.
 Here's how to create and manage users and projects in OpenStack:

-To create a user in OpenStack, you must first log in to the Keystone administration interface using an administrator's login and password.
-Then, you can use the "openstack user create" command to create a new user by specifying its name and password.
+To create a user in OpenStack, you must first log in to the Keystone administration interface using an administrator username and password.
+Then, you can use the "openstack user create" command to create a new user by specifying their name and password.

-Once a user has been created, you can assign specific roles and permissions using the "openstack role add" command and the "openstack user role add" command.
+Once a user is created, you can assign specific roles and permissions to them using the "openstack role add" command and the "openstack user role add" command.

-To create a project in OpenStack, you need to log into the Keystone administration interface as an administrator.
-You can then use the "openstack project create" command to create a new project, specifying its name and owner.
+To create a project in OpenStack, you need to log in to the Keystone administration interface as an administrator.
+Then, you can use the "openstack project create" command to create a new project by specifying its name and owner.
 You can also specify other parameters such as description and quotas.

-Once a project has been created, you can assign specific users and roles to it using the "openstack user add" and "openstack role add" commands.
+Once a project is created, you can assign specific users and roles to that project using the "openstack user add" and "openstack role add" commands.

 Storage in OpenStack

-Storage is an essential component of OpenStack, which offers various options for data storage.
-Here are the principles of storage in OpenStack:
+Storage is a core component of OpenStack, which offers various options for storing data.
+Here are the storage principles in OpenStack:

 Storage principles